Life Lessons: lived experience to help you create an empowered, deeply meaningful life

 18 Words At A Time: How to talk so kids will listen (and possibly do what you ask)

 This post will help you talk clearly and kindly to the kids in your life.
 You’ll learn how to stay calm and retain authority while having wonderful relationships with magical and miraculous creatures.
 Keep it Short With kids you have up to 18 words.
-After 18 they lose interest and your …
+After 18 they lose interest and your voice becomes only so much …

 Navigating Negative Feedback: How to fix problems and get what you want

 Someone messed up.
 An employee mishandled a project; your new car is a lemon; the waiter forgot your meal.
 From big to small, problems can be solved—and often fixed—if you know to complain, and what to do next.
 Handled skillfully, negative feedback can generate positive outcomes.
-Here’s how to make …
+Here’s how to make it useful, actionable and helpful. …